Parran, Nevada

 Parran was a telegraph station and post office in Churchill County, Nevada, United States.
 It was established in 1910 and closed in 1913.
 The abandoned site is currently considered a ghost town.

 History

 Parran was first planned in 1902 as a telegraph station.
-The main idea was to serve a re-route through Hazen.
-The telegraph station and post office was officially opened on the 29th of January, 1910 and was closed on the 31st of July, 1913.
-It was built to assist the Kinney salt works, which only lasted seven years and shipped to farmers.
-The International Salt Company stopped working the project in 1912, which eventually lead to the closing of the station.
+The main idea was to serve as a re-route through Hazen.
+The telegraph station and post office was officially opened on 29 January, 1910 and was closed on 31 July, 1913.
+It was built to assist the Kinney salt works, which only lasted seven years, and shipped to farmers.
+The International Salt Company stopped working on the project in 1912, which eventually led to the closing of the station.